Titles and Roles

 - Discovery and Developmental Therapeutics

-Mehmet Asim Bilen, MD, serves as Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Bilen joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2016.
-He is actively involved in clinical research and patient care in the area of genitourinary cancers.
+Mehmet Asim Bilen, MD, is associate professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+A board certified medical oncologist, Dr. Bilen is actively involved in clinical research and patient care in the area of genitourinary cancers.
+He serves as director of the Genitourinary Medical Oncology Program at Winship Cancer Institute of Emory University.
 He works closely with the Fellowship Program of the Department of Hematology and Medical Oncology by educating fellows on genitourinary oncology.
-He also serves on the Grady Clinical Research Committee.
+He also serves on the Winship Clinical and Translational Review Committee.

-Dr. Bilen holds professional memberships with American Association for Cancer Research and American Society of Clinical Oncology.
+Dr. Bilen is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.
+He holds professional memberships with American Association for Cancer Research and American Society of Clinical Oncology.

 Dr. Bilen received his MD from Hacettepe University Faculty of Medicine in Ankara, Turkey.
 He completed a postdoctoral fellowship in Molecular Pathology and a clinical fellowship in Hematology/Oncology at UT MD Anderson Cancer Center in Houston, Texas.
 His postgraduate medical education also included residency training at Baylor College of Medicine in Houston, Texas.